nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3b.
 The given applicant's phone number does not exist.

     * 3b1.
 HMHero shows an error message.

       Use case resumes at step 3.

-* 3c.
-The given applicant's current status is already `REJECTED`.

-    * 3c1.
-HMHero shows an error message.

-      Use case resumes at step 3.